-There is a difference between the number of presentations with a type of visit of Dead on arrival (1,736; Table 4.1) and the number of presentations with an episode end status of Dead on arrival (1,713; Table 4.13).
+There is a difference between the number of presentations with a type of visit of Dead on arrival (2,798; Table 4.1) and the number of presentations with an episode end status of Dead on arrival (2,982; Table 4.13).
 All presentations with a type of visit of Dead on arrival had an episode end status of Dead on arrival.
 However, some presentations with an episode end status of Dead on arrival did not have a type of visit of Dead on arrival.
+The majority of these presentations were in New South Wales (2,223 with a type of visit of Dead on arrival and 2,390 with an episode end status of Dead on arrival).